mdancho84/test_portfolio_portio_2/content/blog/using-forestry.io-for-content-management.md

     library(portfoliodown)

+    # Create a Portfolio Site
     new_portfolio_site()

 ## Where can I learn this for my Data Science Portfolio?

 I have great news.
-I'm adding a new segment to my R-Track system, where I'll teach how to create a data science portfolio using amazing tools:
+I'm adding a new course to Business Science Program, where I'll teach how to create a data science portfolio using amazing tools:

-* `Portfoliodown` -
+* `Portfoliodown` - My R package that makes it painless to create Professional Data Science Portfolios.
 * `Forestry.io` - Used for Content Management of your Professional Website
-* `Formspree.io` - Used for creating contact forms.
+* `Formspree.io` - Used for creating contact forms, which protects your personal information (e.g. email address) from getting into the wrong hands.
-*
+* Blog / Portfolio - How to create professional blogs.

+More coming soon.
+Until then reach out in the [Contact Section](#contact) below.